All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 What Does the Clinical Research Show About GLP-1 Patches?

 Published clinical data on GLP-1 patches is limited to early-phase studies and preclinical research.
 A 2023 proof-of-concept study in rats demonstrated that a semaglutide microneedle patch achieved 85% of the bioavailability of an equivalent subcutaneous injection, with a sustained release profile lasting approximately 5 days from a single application.
 Blood glucose reduction in diabetic rat models was comparable between the patch and injection groups.
+For more details, see our guide on semaglutide results.

 Check your GLP-1 eligibility

-Use our free BMI Calculator to see if you may qualify for physician-supervised GLP-1 therapy.
+Use our free BMI Calculator to see if you may qualify for provider-reviewed GLP-1 therapy.

 Try the BMI Calculator →

 A Phase I human pharmacokinetic study of a GLP-1 microneedle patch was reported by Zosano Pharma in 2024, showing that healthy volunteers achieved measurable plasma GLP-1 agonist levels after patch application.
 The patch was well tolerated with only mild, transient skin reactions at the application site.
-However, plasma levels were more variable between subjects compared to injection, which is a common challenge with transdermal delivery.
+But plasma levels were more variable between subjects compared to injection, which is a common challenge with transdermal delivery.

 No Phase II or Phase III efficacy trial data has been published for any GLP-1 patch product.
-This means we do not yet have controlled data showing that GLP-1 patches produce clinically meaningful weight loss or glycemic improvement in human patients.
+This means we don't yet have controlled data showing that GLP-1 patches produce clinically meaningful weight loss or glycemic improvement in human patients.
 The technology is promising but unproven at the clinical outcome level.

 StudyPhaseKey FindingLimitation